India: Demographics

-The average life expectancy in India is at 70 years—71.5 years for women, 68.7 years for men.
-There are around 93 physicians per 100,000 people.
+Urbanisation

 Migration from rural to urban areas has been an important dynamic in India's recent history.
 The number of people living in urban areas grew by 31.2% between 1991 and 2001.
-Yet, in 2001, over 70% still lived in rural areas.
-The level of urbanisation increased further from 27.81% in the 2001 Census to 31.16% in the 2011 Census.
+In 2001, over 70% lived in rural areas.
+The level of urbanisation increased further from 27.81% in the 2001 census to 31.16% in the 2011 census.
 The slowing down of the overall population growth rate was due to the sharp decline in the growth rate in rural areas since 1991.
-According to the 2011 census, there are 53 million-plus urban agglomerations in India; among them Mumbai, Delhi, Kolkata, Chennai, Bangalore, Hyderabad and Ahmedabad, in decreasing order by population.
-The literacy rate in 2011 was 74.04%: 65.46% among females and 82.14% among males.
-The rural-urban literacy gap, which was 21.2 percentage points in 2001, dropped to 16.1 percentage points in 2011.
-The improvement in the rural literacy rate is twice that of urban areas.
-Kerala is the most literate state with 93.91% literacy; while Bihar the least with 63.82%.
+In the 2011 census, there were 53 million-plus urban agglomerations in India.
+Among them Mumbai, Delhi, Kolkata, Chennai, Bengaluru, Hyderabad and Ahmedabad, in decreasing order by population.

+According to several air quality reports, 83 out of the top 100 most polluted cities in the world are located in India.

+Languages

-Among speakers of the Indian languages, 74% speak Indo-Aryan languages, the easternmost branch of the Indo-European languages; 24% speak Dravidian languages, indigenous to South Asia and spoken widely before the spread of Indo-Aryan languages and 2% speak Austroasiatic languages or the Sino-Tibetan languages.
+Among speakers of the Indian languages, 74% speak Indo-Aryan languages (the easternmost branch of the Indo-European languages), 24% speak Dravidian languages (indigenous to South Asia and spoken widely before the spread of Indo-Aryan languages), and 2% speak Austroasiatic languages or the Sino-Tibetan languages.
 India has no national language.
 Hindi, with the largest number of speakers, is the official language of the government.
 English is used extensively in business and administration and has the status of a "subsidiary official language"; it is important in education, especially as a medium of higher education.
 Each state and union territory has one or more official languages, and the constitution recognises in particular 22 "scheduled languages".

+Religion

 The 2011 census reported the religion in India with the largest number of followers was Hinduism (79.80% of the population), followed by Islam (14.23%); the remaining were Christianity (2.30%), Sikhism (1.72%), Buddhism (0.70%), Jainism (0.36%) and others (0.9%).
 India has the third-largest Muslim population—the largest for a non-Muslim majority country.